Scouthoovy/DIP-GITractSegmentation/README.md

 This format is what the code will expect as well.

 ## Execution
+Each .py file contains necessary functions for running the experiment.

+* utilities.py: contains functions for decoding RLE strings, plotting images, extracting masks from tf.Datasets, and building 3D volumes from slices.
+* preprocessing.py: contains functions for applying the three main transformations: intensity normalization, CLAHE, and wavelet denoising.
+* metrics.py: contains functions for calculating mean Dice coefficent, mean 3D Hausdorff distance, a combined metric of the two.
+* model.py contains functions for building a U-Net model architecture.
+* create_dataset.py: contains functions to load, filter, and split images into datasets.
+* main.py: contains main() method for running full program.

 ### Configuration

+Simply running main.py will conduct the full pipeline, from loading the data to training the model and calculating the Dice coefficient and 3D Hausdorff distance.
+It will also save both trained models at the end.
+If you wish to change any parameters, it would be best to do so within the main.py file.

+### Results

+We should expect to see:
+* mean Dice coefficient for both unprocessed and processed data models.
+* mean 3D Hausdorff distance for both unprocessed and processed data models.
+* Weighted Dice + 3D Hausdorff distance metric for both unprocessed and processed data models.
+* .h5 saves for both unprocessed and processed data models.

 ## Contact
 Brayden Yarish - braydenyarish@gmail.com